 A Rare Esophageal Disorder

 miVIP Surgery Centers has innovative equipment that is capable of helping treat even rare disorders.
-For example, achalasia is a disorder of the esophagus, the tube that brings food to the stomach from the mouth, which prevents the food from being properly carried toward the stomach.
-The issue stems from the esophageal muscles and nerves that do not work correctly.
+For example, achalasia is a rare disorder of the esophagus, the tube that carries food to the stomach from the mouth.
+Achalasia occurs when the esophageal muscles and nerves do not work correctly.

 Other names for achalasia are esophageal achalasia, esophageal aperistalsis, achalasia cardiae, esophageal achalasia, cardiospasm, and esophageal aperistalsis.

 Achalasia is fairly rare, only affecting approximately 1 out of every 100,000 people.
 Many people begin showing signs of achalasia in young adulthood; however, people are often diagnosed between 25 and 60 years of age.

 Causes of the Condition